-Knowledge management involves transforming knowledge resources by identifying relevant information and then disseminating it so that learning can take place.
-Knowledge management strategies promote the sharing of knowledge by linking people with people and by linking them to information so that they learn from documented experiences.
+Knowledge management involves transforming knowledge resources by identifying relevant information, and then disseminating it so that learning can take place.
+Knowledge management strategies promote the sharing of knowledge by linking people with people, and by linking them to information so that they learn from documented experiences.

 Knowledge is possessed by organizations and the people in organizations.
 Organizational operational, technical and procedural knowledge can be stored in databanks and found in presentations, reports, libraries, policy documents and manuals.
-It can also be moved around the organization through information systems and by traditional methods such as meetings, workshops, courses, 'master classes' and written publications.
+It can be moved around the organization through information systems and by traditional methods such as meetings, workshops, courses, 'master classes' and written publications.
 The intranet provides an additional and very effective medium for communicating knowledge.
-A more recent development is that of 'communities of practice' defined by Wenger and Snyder (2000) as 'groups of people informally bound together by shared expertise and a passion for joint enterprise'.
+Another method is 'communities of practice', defined by Wenger and Snyder (2000) as 'groups of people informally bound together by shared expertise and a passion for joint enterprise'.

-People in organizations have knowledge that will not necessarily be shared formally or even informally with their colleagues.
-It may have been acquired through their own experiences at work.
-This individual knowledge may be crucial to the interests of the business and could be lost if it remains locked up in the minds of employees or taken elsewhere by them if they leave the organization.
-If this knowledge is important, one of the key issues in knowledge management is how it can be identified and disseminated.
+People in organizations have knowledge which will not necessarily be shared formally or even informally with their colleagues.
+This individual knowledge may be crucial to the interests of the business, and could be lost if it remains locked up in the minds of employees or is taken elsewhere by them if they leave the organization.